bduplanty/bduplanty.github.io/_posts/2023-09-23-savingMarples.md

 ![IMG_8102](../assets/images/SavingMarples/IMG_8102.jpeg){: width="300px"}

 _I started grinding the tip incorrectly at 30°.
-But it helped to get rid of the digging on the right side_
+But it helped to get rid of the digging on the right side._

 ![IMG_8103](../assets/images/SavingMarples/IMG_8103.jpeg){: width=2"50px"}